Epstein associate Ghislaine Maxwell requests retrial | DW | 20.01.2022

 US prosecutors have offered to drop two perjury charges against Maxwell for lying in a 2016 disposition in response to the defendant's demand for a retrial.

-Maxwell was first charged and arrested by the federal government in July 2020 at her home in the US state of New Hampshire.
+Maxwell was arrested by in July 2020 at her home in the US state of New Hampshire.
 She holds UK, French and US citizenship.

-Epstein, who was Maxwell's former boyfriend, was arrested in New Jersey on sex trafficking charges in July 2019.
-He was later found dead in his jail cell in August of that year at 66-years-old, with medical examiners claiming the death was a suicide.
+Epstein, who was Maxwell's one-time boyfriend, was arrested in New Jersey on sex trafficking charges in July 2019.
+The 66-year-old was found dead in his jail cell two weeks later, with medical examiners claiming the death was a suicide.

 Epstein was connected to numerous famous people, most notably former Presidents Bill Clinton and Donald Trump and the UK's Prince Andrew.